adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
-This bug fix release fixes an error in editing multi-lingual text in 'new mode' as well as a minor Segue 1 redirect issue.
+This release updates site URLs to include the site/placeholder name to improve the sense of context by users.
+Additionally, this release includes 'Meebo' chat widget support as well as a number of fixes.

 See the change-log for details of these fixes.

 -------------

-This Segue 2 release uses Harmoni 1.6.1 and Polyphony 1.4.1.
+This Segue 2 release uses Harmoni 1.6.2 and Polyphony 1.4.2.

 Downloads